basalem/Data-Science-Projects/Predicting_Apple_Stocks_with_Pyspark_ML/README.md

 ## Challenges

 1. Poor data visualization libraries, and limitation of RDD in spark to show the first 1000 rows to plot.
-We have to convert some data into Pandas in order to get a good plots, however, this results in having a lot of code cells.
+I have to convert some data into Pandas in order to get a good plots, however, this results in having a lot of code cells.

 2. Lack of APIs and libraries in pyspark, specifically for time series CrossValidation split.